gm3dmo/gm3dmo/snippets/detecting-deploy-keys.md

 ![tested_date](https://img.shields.io/badge/tested_date-2025--03--21-blue)

-To detect deploy keys in an organization:
+To detect deploy keys in an organization The Power has a script [gh-list-deploy-keys-on-org-repos.sh](https://github.com/gm3dmo/the-power/blob/main/gh-list-deploy-keys-on-org-repos.sh).
+Here it is explained a little:

 ```shell
 # Optional.
 Set the GH_TOKEN to an appropriately scoped token: